 Because packet radio messages include addressing info, many stations could be on the same channel or frequency and a packet message could be directed by one station to one specific other station.
 This permits multiple conversations to take place on the same channel where pairs of stations could each have what looks like a private conversation.
 See Why do we packet later on this page.

 In packet radio, a computer takes control of the Push To Talk on your radio.
 That computer then decides when it is time to transmit.
 When it is time, the computer keys the transmitter (causes it to transmit), sends a packet (of address, control, information, and error checking) and then unkeys, automatically.
 The computer is responsible for generating the the transmit audio to the transmitter, and it listens to the receiver as well.

 The computer at the receive station takes the combined block of bits heard in the transmission and can make some decisions on what to do with that block.
 The computer can know whether the entire contents was received intact, who it was sent by and who it was sent to.
-Based on what has come before, the the computer can also ignore the incoming data, or it can use the data and pass it on to the operator or some operating program.
-It can also send an acknowledgement for the data or even forward it on to another station down the line, as if the receiving station was one step along a path for movement of the message.
+Based on what has come before, the the computer can also ignore the incoming data, or it can use the data and pass it on to the operating program.

 Packetized transmission is used in most digital communications, wired or otherwise, although that has only been true since the 1970s.
 The Internet, telephones, alarm systems, and many other common electronic systems use packets for data delivery.
 Most systems where there are multiple computers (even very small computers) communicating in a network, are probably using packets for communications.